mobro-git/LEEP/README.md

 ## Step 1.
 Activate the Virtual Environment

-Click on the `EMF37viz.Rproj` file to enter the virtual environment for the project, which captures all the required versions of the packages used in the pipeline.
+Click on the `LEEP.Rproj` file to enter the virtual environment for the project, which captures all the required versions of the packages used in the pipeline.

 ## Step 2.
 Run the pipeline